-Over one million Australians are living with or beyond their cancer diagnosis.
+Over 1.66 million Australians are living with or beyond their cancer diagnosis.
 This is due to advances in early detection, better treatments, and the ageing of the population.
 Cancer survivorship care refers to the time following active cancer treatments.
 This may also be known as post-treatment follow-up care.
 While many people go on to lead normal lives, there may be mixed emotions and worry about the future.
 For some it’s not always an easy transition and cancer can have a lasting impact including:

 - ongoing side effects of treatment